sagemath/trac_to_gh/Issue 6260.md

 # Issue 6260: sage -startuptime is totally broken in sage-4.0.1

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6260

 Original creator: was